ConnerSherman/drinkinggame/README.md

 # drinkinggame
-Best I can do for now will be updated
+This Project is out of date.

-See Project in action: https://drinkinggame.netlify.app/
+See the Beta 0.3.0 Version of this Project at: https://drinkinggame1.netlify.app/

-View the complete remake at: https://github.com/noahreinalter/drinkinggame
+# View the complete remake at: https://github.com/noahreinalter/drinkinggame

-Beta 0.3.0
+# View the Webversion at: https://drinkinggame.netlify.app/